nkereuwemelijah/nkereuwemelijah/README.md

 💻 **Cloud & DevOps Enthusiast | IT Support Professional | AWS | Terraform | Jenkins | Docker**

 I'm a results-driven IT professional with over 8 years of experience supporting enterprise infrastructure and end users across multi-site environments.
-Currently transitioning into **Cloud Computing & DevOps**, I focus on building scalable solutions using AWS, CI/CD, and Infrastructure as Code.
+Currently transitioning into **Cloud Computing & DevOps**.
+I focus on building scalable solutions using AWS, CI/CD, and Infrastructure as Code.

 ---